 tpcds_source.sql: file with SQL to create the source/staging tables.
 You will probably need to add allocation or distribution information.

-Makefile.suite: file with Unix-style make commands to build the dbgen2 and qgen2 binaries for a target platform.
+Makefile.suite: file with Unix-style make commands to build the dsdgen and dsqgenbinaries for a target platform.
 You will need to specify the execution environment (see make/build section below).

 vcproj files: files used to build the tools for Windows Visual C++.

 query_templates: folder with query template files (.tpl).
-You don’t manually change these files but the qgen2 program transforms them into executable SQL.
+You don’t manually change these files but the dsqgenprogram transforms them into executable SQL.

-TBD: folder with sample ANSI SQL “create view” statements used to refresh the data warehouse during the data maintenance phase.

 How to make/build the binaries

 For AIX, LINUX, HPUX, NCR and Solaris